 new coronavirus.
 It has been in operation for more than forty years and has been focusing on new and emerging diseases.
 VIDO was already well-positioned to respond to COVID-19 and is learning more from the current outbreak to be even better prepared for the next one.
 The organization has been involved in past vaccine development and is ready to expand so that it can manufacture its own vaccine to speed up pandemic response.

 Volker Gerdts is the Director and CEO of the Vaccine and Infectious Disease Organization-International Vaccine Centre (VIDO-InterVac).
-He will be presenting to a virtual Bacon & Eggheads event on February 18th
+He presented to a virtual Bacon & Eggheads event on February 18th

 sponsored by Genome Canada and PAGSE (The Partnership Group for Science and Engineering).
-Normally these breakfast events are held in Ottawa to bring Parliamentarians together with experts in science and engineering but because of the pandemic you have a chance to take part.
-The event has moved online so you do not have to be in Ottawa, but you will have to supply your own bacon n’ eggs breakfast! (
+Normally these breakfast events are held in Ottawa to bring Parliamentarians together with experts in science and engineering, but because of the pandemic it moved online so everyone could take part.
+Freelance broadcaster Don Hill got a sneak peek at the presentation.
+Give it a listen: